 The scholarship programme is based on bilateral educational cooperation agreements signed between the ministries responsible for education in the sending countries/territories and Hungary, and applicants are eligible to apply for scholarship types and study fields determined in the educational cooperation agreements.
 Also, applications will be considered eligible only if the applicant is nominated by the responsible authorities of the Sending Partner.
+An exception to this is the applicant who previously achieved first, second or third place at the National Scientific Student Conference, who - if they are admitted to the supported education of the institution participating in the scholarship program at a higher level - will receive a scholarship with the unique consent of the minister responsible for foreign policy in order to continue their studies.
 The list of the Sending Partners and available study fields can be found on the website: